 Pricing for therapeutics can be extremely competitive, and strict formulary guidelines enforced by payors may create significant challenges in the acceptance and profitability of branded products.
 The market for generic products can be very lucrative, and it is dominated by companies that may have much larger distribution capabilities than we may have in the future.
 It can be very difficult to predict the timing of the launch of generic products given the commonality of litigation with manufacturers over anticipated patent expiration.
 Our inability to accurately foresee and plan for generic product launches that may compete with our products may significantly impact our potential revenues from such products.
-Upon the expiration or loss of patent protection for a branded product, or upon the "at-risk" launch (despite pending patent infringement litigation against the generic product) by a manufacturer of a generic version of a drug that may compete with one of our products, we could quickly lose a significant portion of our sales of that product.
+On the expiration or loss of patent protection for a branded product, or on the "at-risk" launch (despite pending patent infringement litigation against the generic product) by a manufacturer of a generic version of a drug that may compete with one of our products, we could quickly lose a significant portion of our sales of that product.
 The inability for a branded product we may sell to successfully compete against generic products could negatively impact sales of our product, reduce our ability to grow our business and significantly harm our business prospects.
-For example, while we had expected that generic versions of ALOXI (palonosetron) would launch in September 2018, a U.S. court of appeals decision in May 2017 found in favor of a generic drug company challenging the ALOXI patents.
-An adverse outcome in the case (which remains subject to appeal) could result in the entry of a generic form of ALOXI earlier than previously expected.
-If this was to happen, we would expect increased competition for SUSTOL, which could reduce SUSTOL sales and harm our business prospects.
-These and other risks relating to the potential entry of a generic product competing with SUSTOL are difficult to assess in terms of timing and impact on our operations and prospects.
+For example, while we had expected that generic versions of ALOXI (palonosetron) would launch in September 2018, a U.S. Court of Appeals decision in May 2017 ruled in favor of a generic drug company challenging the ALOXI patents.
+Accordingly, we expect increased competition for SUSTOL, which could reduce SUSTOL sales and harm our business prospects.
+These and other risks related to the potential entry of generic product competing with SUSTOL are difficult to assess in terms of timing and impact on our operations and prospects.